CDS quickstart — downloading ERA5 via the EarthLens facade¶

 Per-variable NetCDFs land at <path>/<cds_variable>_<cds_dataset>.nc.

-Open one with pyramids.netcdf.NetCDF and inspect the dimensions and
+Open one with pyramids.netcdf.NetCDF and read the requested variable

 nc_path = OUT / "2m_temperature_reanalysis-era5-single-levels.nc"